 Smokers typically receive a lower health classification from insurance companies, which translates to higher premiums.
 The good news is that quitting smoking can improve your health classification and potentially lower your rates.
 Generally, one year of non-smoking is required to qualify for non-smoker rates.
 If you're initially denied coverage due to smoking, quitting and reapplying can make a difference.

-For smokers looking for life insurance, understanding what constitutes "smoking" from a life insurance provider's perspective is crucial.
+For smokers looking for affordable life insurance for smokers, understanding what constitutes "smoking" from a life insurance provider's perspective is crucial.
 It can affect your insurability and significantly impact your premium costs.
 Here's a breakdown of what typically counts as smoking for life insurance companies:

-• Cigarettes: This is the most common and well-known tobacco product on the radar.
+Cigarettes: The most common and well-known tobacco product evaluated by insurers.

-• Smokeless Tobacco: Products like chewing tobacco, snuff, and dip all fall under the smoking umbrella for life insurance purposes.
+Smokeless Tobacco: Chewing tobacco, snuff, and dip also fall under the smoking classification for most life insurance policies.

 In essence, life insurance companies are concerned with nicotine use and its potential impact on your health.
 This explains why various tobacco products and even some NRT options are included in their definition of "smoking."